ACME-Climate/acme_processflow/source/index.rst

 What is the processflow?
 ===============================

-The processflow is a command line tool to automatically run post processing jobs for E3SM model output.
+The processflow is a command line tool to automatically run post processing and diagnostic jobs for E3SM model output.

 The tool takes a single configuration files and runs a series of data transfer and processing jobs on any amount of model output, running the jobs on any number of set lengths.
-The output doesn't have to exist before the tool is run, meaning it can be started at the same time as the model and as data is generated it will transfer, and start the processing and diagnostics as soon as the first complete set is available.

-Transfer jobs will be generated to match the data requirements of the processing jobs, and the processing jobs will wait to run until after the data has been made available.
+Transfer jobs will be generated to match the data requirements of the processing jobs, and the processflow will wait to run jobs until after the data transfer has completed.
 Once the diagnostics complete, the tool transfers the plots to a hosting directory, and emails links with the completed output to the user.

 **Jobs:**

 * Globus Transfer
+* Regridded climatology generation
+* Time series variable extraction
+* atm, lnd, and ocn regridding
 * AMWG diagnostic
-* Regridding and Climatologies
-* Time series variable extraction
 * A-Prime diagnostic
 * E3SM diags

-Each job has a set of dependent jobs it waits to finish before running, for example E3SM diags will wait for ncclimo to complete.

-**Shell**

-All commands are written for BASH.
-If you're using tcsh or zsh you will need to first run the `bash` command to enter a bash shell.

-**Dependencies:**
+**System Dependencies:**
+If installing the processflow from scratch on a new system, the following utilities will need to be in place.
+Most systems that E3SM runs on should already have these installed.

 * Anaconda_
 * Slurm_
-* Globus_
+* Globus_ (Only needed if using globus transfer)
 * NCL_
 * APACHE_
 * BASH